 In the eastern North Pacific Ocean, the harbor porpoise ranges from Point Barrow, along the Alaska coast, and down the west coast of North America to Point Conception, California (Gaskin 1984).
-The harbor porpoise primarily frequents coastal waters and in the Gulf of Alaska and Southeast Alaska, they occur most frequently in waters less than 100 m in depth (Hobbs and Waite unpubl. ms).
-The average density of harbor porpoise in Alaska appears to be less than that reported off the west coast of the continental U.S., although areas of high densities do occur in Glacier Bay, Yakutat Bay, Copper River Delta, and Sitkalidak Strait (Dahlheim et al. 2000, Hobbs and Waite unpubl. ms).
-Stock discreteness in the eastern North Pacific was analyzed using mitochondrial DNA from samples collected along the West Coast (Rosel 1992), including 1 sample from Alaska.
-Two distinct mitochondrial DNA groupings or clades exist.
+Harbor porpoise primarily frequent coastal waters and in the Gulf of Alaska and Southeast Alaska (Dahlheim et al. 2000, 2009), they occur most frequently in waters less than 100 m deep (Hobbs and Waite 2010).
+The average density of harbor porpoise in Alaska appears to be less than that reported off the west coast of the continental U.S., although areas of high densities do occur in Glacier Bay and the adjacent waters of Icy Strait, Yakutat Bay, the Copper River Delta, and Sitkalidak Strait (Dahlheim et al. 2000, Hobbs and Waite 2010).
+Stock discreteness in the eastern North Pacific was analyzed using mitochondrial DNA from samples collected along the West Coast (Rosel 1992), including one sample from Alaska.
+Two distinct mitochondrial DNA groupings or clades were found.
 One clade is present in California, Washington, British Columbia and the single sample from Alaska (no samples were available from Oregon), while the other is found only in California and Washington.
 Although these two clades are not geographically distinct by latitude, the results may indicate a low mixing rate for harbor porpoise along the west coast of North America.
 Investigation of pollutant loads in harbor porpoise ranging from California to the Canadian border also suggests restricted harbor porpoise movements (Calambokidis and Barlow 1991); these results are reinforced by a similar study in the northwest Atlantic (Westgate and Tolley 1999).
-Further genetic testing of the same data mentioned above along with a few additional samples, including 8 more from Alaska, found significant genetic differences for 3 of the 6 pair-wise comparisons between the four areas investigated: California, Washington, British Columbia, and Alaska (Rosel et al. 1995).
-These results demonstrate that harbor porpoise along the west coast of North America are not panmictic, and that movement is sufficiently restricted to evolve genetic differences.
+Further genetic testing of the same samples mentioned above, along with a few additional samples including 8 more from Alaska, found significant genetic differences for three of the six pair-wise comparisons between the four areas investigated: California, Washington, British Columbia, and Alaska (Rosel et al. 1995).
+Those results demonstrate that harbor porpoise along the west coast of North America are not panmictic, and that movement is sufficiently restricted to result in genetic differences.
 This is consistent with low movement suggested by genetic analysis of harbor porpoise specimens from the North Atlantic (Rosel et al. 1999).
 Numerous stocks have been delineated with clinal differences over areas as small as the waters surrounding the British Isles (Walton 1997).
-In a molecular genetic analysis of small-scale population structure of eastern North Pacific harbor porpoise, Chivers et al. (2002) included 30 samples from Alaska, 16 of which were from Copper River Delta, 5 from Barrow, 5 from southeast Alaska, and one sample each from St. Paul, Adak, Kodiak, and Kenai.
-Unfortunately, no conclusions can be drawn about the genetic structure of harbor porpoise within Alaska because of insufficient samples.
-Accordingly, harbor porpoise stock structure in Alaska remains unknown at this time.
+In a molecular genetic analysis of small-scale population structure of eastern North Pacific harbor porpoise, Chivers et al. (2002) included 30 samples from Alaska, 16 of which were from Copper River Delta, 5 from Barrow, 5 from southeast Alaska, and 1 sample each from St. Paul, Adak, Kodiak, and Kenai.
+Unfortunately, no conclusions could be drawn about the genetic structure of harbor porpoise within Alaska because of insufficient samples.
+Accordingly, harbor porpoise stock structure in Alaska is unknown at this time.